Climate change in Syria: Conflict

 The major drought in early 2000s affected agricultural production.
 Economic factors have driven force of unrest, along with their failure to address a rising humanitarian crisis.
 The discontent in rural areas went back several years before the major drought.
 Syrian media outlets were also a factor, as they excluded coverage of the drought and its economic and political consequences.
 More comprehensively, climate change, poor water management, and lack of governmental support were all major elements that eventually led to the Syrian civil war.

+But although severe droughts in Syria, such as those in 2007–2008 in the northeast, are made more likely by climate change in the Middle East, according to academics it is very unlikely that this was a cause of the Syrian civil war.

 Mitigation

 Syria has moderate fossil fuel reserves, including oil and natural gas, though both contribute to emissions and therefore climate change.
 There have been significant efforts to expand natural gas for electricity production.
 Fossil fuels in the past and in modern day dominate energy sources, though hydropower is also a dominant source in Syria's energy profile.
 Renewable energy has been increasingly considered for long-term sustainability.
-The Syrian Civil War has also caused considerable damage to the country's infrastructure in areas such as healthcare and residential, which has lowered the ability of the country to respond to the negative effects of climate change.
+The Syrian Civil War considerably damaged the country's infrastructure in areas such as healthcare and residential, which lowered the ability of the country to respond to the negative effects of climate change.

 Syria's poor electricity infrastructure lacks capacity to endure extreme weather events such as heat waves, which are projected to worsen.
 Syria's demand for cooling systems has also increased with urbanization, population growth, and rising temperatures.

 Adaptation

 Syria has high potential for utilization of solar energy, with average irradiance levels about 5 kWh/m²/day.
 Solar water heating systems have been in use, and there have also been plans to expand photovoltaic systems for both residential and rural applications.
 The Wind Atlas for Syria shows promising wing speeds in central, southern, and coastal areas.
 With these speeds, Syria has the potential to produce 85,000 MW of wind energy.
 Biomass resources, including animal and agricultural waste, are sufficient to produce approximately 357 million m³ of biogas annually.
-While hydropower energy sources are significant, it is ongoingly limited by low precipitation and reliance on international rivers.